jonsteingass/OpenUxAS/examples/07_GpsDenied/README.md

 # GPS Denied Example

-This is an example of running UxAS service that communicates to the Amase simulation in order test the vision based navigation service.
+This is an example of running a UxAS service that communicates to the Amase simulation in order test the vision based navigation service.
 ## Files:

 * `cfg_GpsDenied_LeftTurn.xml` - This is a UxAS config file where a vehicle turns left in the GPS denied zone.